Building symmetries into data-driven manifold dynamics models for complex flows: application to two-dimensional Kolmogorov flow: Results

 \subsubsection{Effect of training data size on performance}

-A major benefit of mapping our data to the fundamental chart is that it results in eightfold denser sampling within that chart, as shown in Fig. \ref{fig:trueRe14d4_colored}.
+A major benefit of mapping data to the fundamental chart is that it results in eightfold denser sampling within that chart, as shown by comparison of Figs.~\ref{chart_blowupa} and Fig.~\ref{fig:3dproj_14d4_colored_ppp}.
 We also see that all the data is in a much smaller part of state space, and only that part of state space needs to be represented.
-As such, in this section, we test if this increased density allows us to use less data for training AEs.
-We factor out the symmetries of our system as discussed in Section \ref{sec:prepros} and train IRMAE-WD models for the case of $L=4$ and $\lambda=10^{-4}$.
-In Fig.\ \ref{IRMAE_result} we show the test MSE of the IRMAE-WD models as we vary the amount of data for three cases: the original data ($\omega$), the phase-aligned data ($\omega_l$), and the data mapped to the fundamental space ($\tilde{\omega}$).
-In all cases, we use the same $20,000$ test snapshots to calculate the MSE, train 3 models at each training data size, and reduce to a dimension of $d_z=40$.
-Notice that here we do not project to a lower dimension; that will be done below.
-The purpose here is not to map to the minimal dimension, but to study the effect of data size on training.
+In this section, we test to what extent this increased density improves the autoencoder performance for a given set of training data.
+Using the full training data (80,000 snapshots at time intervals $\tau=0.5$), as well as reduced sets obtained by downsampling the training data set (increasing the time interval between snapshots), we train IRMAE-WD models with $L=4$ and $\lambda=10^{-4}$.
+This is done for the original data ($\omega$), the phase-aligned data ($\omega_l$), and the data mapped to the fundamental domain ($\tilde{\omega}$).

-As can be seen in Fig.\ \ref{IRMAE_result}, removing phase results in an order of magnitude improvement in the MSE over the original data, and mapping to the fundamental results in nearly another order of magnitude improvement in the MSE over the phase-aligned data.
-Thus, this drastic improvement in performance allows us to use far less data.
-For example, 800 snapshots in the fundamental space performs nearly as well as $80,000$ snapshots in the original space.
+In Fig.\ \ref{IRMAE_result} we show the test MSE of the IRMAE-WD models, normalized based on the mean squared vorticity for the test data ($\omega_\mathrm{test}$), as we vary the amount of training data.
+As can be seen in Fig.\ \ref{IRMAE_result}, removing phase results in an order of magnitude improvement in the normalized MSE relative to the original data, and mapping to the fundamental results in nearly another order of magnitude improvement.
+This this drastic improvement in performance allows us to use far less data.
+For example, by comparing the blue diamonds to the black circles, we see that a model trained with only 800 snapshots in the fundamental domain performs nearly as well as one trained with $80,000$ snapshots in the original state space.
 Similarly, $8,000$ snapshots in the fundamental case outperforms $80,000$ snapshots in the phase-aligned case.
-Now that we have shown the effect of the number of snapshots on performance we use $80,000$ snapshots for the remaining studies.
+We only show the performance for the IRMAE-WD architecture, but our approach only modifies the input data.
+This means it can be applied to any autoencoder architecture.